ryanafolk/ambitus/README.md

 ---------
 This program is both a wrapper for BayesTraits and a pipeline for importing niche occupancy profile data from an arbitrary number of species niche models, integrating these data with a phylogeny of these species, and summarizing BayesTraits output on trees that are formatted for producing publication-quality figures.

-It is designed to incorporate large numbers of taxa, but be warned -- it is very processor-intensive for > 100 taxa.
-In view of this, the pipeline is designed to be automatically parallelized on a given number of processors.
-If you do not know the number of (logical) processors you have, you can query the Unix terminal (including the Mac OSX terminal) like so:
+It is designed to incorporate large numbers of taxa, although it is very processor-intensive for > 100 taxa.
+In view of this, the pipeline is designed to be automatically parallelized.
+If you do not know the number of threads your machine has, you can query the Unix terminal (including the Mac OSX terminal) like so:

 ```
 $ nproc